Omofolawa/sql_performance/README.md

 # sql_performance
-This project was conducted to showcase the ability to understand and optimize slow or inefficient SQL queries.
+This project showcased my ability to optimize slow or inefficient SQL queries.